Cathedral of Saint Joseph (Jefferson City, Missouri): Sanctuary

 The sanctuary wall is polished buff travertine.
 The steps and raised surfaces in the sanctuary are of contrasting walnut travertine.
 The altar is a single block of polished marble weighing 7000 pounds.
-Within the altar are relics from St. Clement, St. Irenaeus, and St. Aurelius.
+Within the altar are relics from Saint Clement, Saint Irenaeus, and Saint Aurelius.
 The sanctuary itself is oval-shaped and was designed specifically for ceremonies in which the bishop presides and for post-Vatican II liturgy.
 The cathedra or bishop's throne sits immediately beneath the bishop's coat of arms, which hangs on the sanctuary wall.
 The crucifix with a corpus of walnut travertine is suspended from the wall.
 The corpus is 5 ft tall and weighs over 450 lb.

 During the Christmas season, the cathedral is noted for its Nativity set, which was first displayed in 2009.

 The Blessed Sacrament Chapel

 The Blessed Sacrament Chapel is immediately to the left of the sanctuary.
 A glass partition separates it from the rest of the main seating area.
 Capacity is 50 people.
-Within the altar of the chapel are relics from St. Clement, St. Irenaeus, and St. Liberatus.
+Within the altar of the chapel are relics from Saint Clement, Saint Irenaeus, and Saint Liberatus.
 Five faceted glass windows in the chapel, created by Jacoby Studios in St. Louis, symbolize the functions of the priest.
 These windows are visible from the main seating area in the cathedral.
-The first window pictures the carpenter's hammer and square associated with St. Joseph, patron of priests.
+The first window pictures the carpenter's hammer and square associated with Saint Joseph, patron of priests.
 The second window shows the Greek symbols Chi-Rho, with rings and leaves indicating a priest's role in performing Christian marriages.
 The third window with a scroll and lamp illustrate a priest's service as teacher.
 The fourth window pictures a shepherd's crook and book, alluding to the pastoral duties and to promulgating the Gospels.
 The fifth window, which is in the sanctuary of the chapel, shows crossed branches, a crown, and a star as reminders of eternal reward in victory over death, and the priest's function in performing Christian burial.
 Also, within the chapel is a cross, known as the Jubilee Cross, which contains a relic of the True Cross.
 The cross was created by Lage's Cabinet Shop of Jefferson City for the Jubilee Year of 2000.